sama1mansn/greenfield-docs/docs/tutorials/dapp/quick-start.md

 In the following example, Account A(0x0fEd1aDD48b497d619EF50160f9135c6E221D5F0, stored in `keyA.json`) will grant Account B(0x3bD70E10D71C6E882E3C1809d26a310d793646eB, stored in `keyB.json`) the access to his private file through BSC contract.

+Besides, you can save the password to a file and use `-p` to specify the password file.
+For example, `gnfd-cmd -p password.txt ...`.

 Before starting, please make sure you created related accounts by `gnfd-cmd account import` or  `gnfd-cmd account new` and have the config.toml file in the current directory.
 Please note that the account should have enough balance before sending transactions to greenfield.